 PimBsr is the PIM-Bootstrap mechanism unit.
-It implements the Bootstrap mechanism as described in [3].
+It implements the Bootstrap mechanism as described in [2].
 There is one PimBsr unit per PimNode.
-The main purpose of the PimBsr is to run the Bootstrap mechanism, and to update accordingly the RpTable with the current RP-set.
+The main purpose of the PimBsr is to run the Bootstrap mechanism, and to update accordingly the RpTable with the current RP-Set.

 The data contained in PimBsr is organized as described below.
-PimBsr keeps two lists of BsrZone entries: one list for the active BSR zones, and another list for the locally configured Cand-BSR zones and/or Cand-RP information.
-On startup, the active BSR zones list is empty.
-If the node is configured as a Candidate-BSR and/or a Candidate-RP, this information will be added to the second list; otherwise that list is also empty.
+PimBsr keeps three lists of BsrZone entries: one list for the active BSR zones, a second list that contains information about expiring Candidate-RPs for group prefixes that the lastest Bootstrap message did not contain information about, and a third list for the locally configured Cand-BSR zones and/or Cand-RP information.
+On startup, the active and expire BSR zone lists are empty.
+If the node is configured as a Candidate-BSR and/or a Candidate-RP, this information will be added to the third list; otherwise that list is also empty.

 Each scope zone is identified by a scope zone ID, and a flag.
 The flag, if true, indicates that this is scoped zone, otherwise the zone is non-scoped.
-The scone zone ID is the network prefix address that corresponds to that zone.
+The scope zone ID is the network prefix address that corresponds to that zone.
 By definition, scoped zones cannot overlap, therefore it is not permitted to configure the PimBsr with overlapping scoped zones and/or to accept Bootstrap messages with scoped zones that overlap.
 If the zone is non-scoped, then the scope zone ID is set to the multicast base prefix address (i.e., 224.0.0.0/4 for IPv4 or FF00::/8 for IPv6).